Robyn Bigelow Hargrove

 Bar Admissions & Activities

-Admitted to the State Bar of Texas, U.S. District Court for the Northern, Southern, and Western Districts of Texas, and the U.S. Court of Appeals, Fifth and Eleventh Circuits
+Admitted to the State Bar of Texas, United States Supreme Court, U.S. District Courts for the Northern, Southern, and Western Districts of Texas, and the U.S. Court of Appeals, Fifth and Eleventh Circuits

-Member, American Bar Association, Texas Bar Foundation, Travis County Bar Foundation, Travis County Women Lawyers’ Association, Austin Young Lawyers’ Association, Austin Bar Association, Austin Bar Association Civil Litigation Section, Austin Bar Association Civil Appellate Law Section
+Member, Texas Bar Foundation, Travis County Bar Foundation, Travis County Women Lawyers’ Association, Austin Bar Association, Austin Bar Association Civil Litigation Section, Austin Bar Association Civil Appellate Law Section

 Board, Austin Bar Association Civil Litigation Section, 2010-2013